 - The property must be located in England or Wales.

-- RIO mortgages are termless interest only mortgages available to those aged 60 or above, retired and in receipt of a pension or other ongoing income.
+- RIO mortgages are termless interest only mortgages available to those aged between 60 and 99 (the maximum age at application is 99), retired and in receipt of a pension or other ongoing income.

 - Available to those purchasing or remortgaging their residential home subject to product terms.